Now cancer-free, North Texas teen meets stranger who saved his life with bone marrow donation

 There wasn't a dry eye in the room at Children’s Health Wednesday as a North Texas teen met the man who saved his life.

-17-year-old Sebastian Hernandez is now cancer-free and focused on the future after years of battling a life-threatening form of leukemia all thanks to a bone marrow transplant and a college student 500 miles away.
+Sebastian Hernandez, 17, is now cancer-free and focused on the future after years of battling a life-threatening form of leukemia all thanks to a bone marrow transplant and a college student 500 miles away.

 More than a year after the procedure, Hernandez and 20-year-old Zach Warter met in a reunion arranged by the hospital in honor of National Donor Day.